Furniture Glossary®

 Ottoman:

-A low, backless and armless upholstered seat that can be used as a footstool or a seat in larger seating arrangements.
+An ottoman is a low, backless and armless upholstered seat that can be used as a footstool or a seat in larger seating arrangements.
 Ottomans often feature comfy cushions or convenient storage features for added versatility.

 Modular Sectional: